UTSA-CS-3443/Timetable/README.md

 ### Installing / Executing

 * Once the program is downloaded, you can follow the below steps to get it started.
-* Opening and running the program in an IDE (E.g Eclipse, Intellij)
+* Opening and running the program in Eclipse
 * Ensure to add the below line of text into your vim arguments in the IDE (Eclipse):
 * Click Run, then Run Configurations
 * Navigate to the Arguments tab, then the VM Arguments section.